techpivot/streaming-slack-notify/README.md

 ## Features

 - Ability to display job step status from beginning of workflow to end
+- Slack message that updates reflective of current job status
 - Support for **push**, **pull_request** events
 - Clean and consistent Slack UI
-- Lightweight, minimal dependencies, and pure TypeScript/JavaScript
+- Lightweight, minimal dependencies, and pure TypeScript
 - Minimal configuration options
-- Fast: Typically completes in 500-700ms
+- Fast: Using minified JavaScript the action injects very quickly compared to Docker actions

 ## Usage